One day, my boss caught me in the hall.

 “Did you know you have a dryer sheet clinging to your pants leg?” he asked.

-“No, I did not know that,” I told him.
+“No, I did not know that,” I said.

 But I should have.

-In our house, dryer sheets flutter everywhere.
+Dryer sheets flutter everywhere in our house.
 They migrate out of the laundry like geese and take wing in the hall.
 Scooter chases them madly and our cats use them as skateboards.
-At night they float across the slick hardwood of our bedroom floor, looming in the dark, as dangerous to navigation as icebergs off Greenland.
+At night they float across the slick wood floor of our bedroom, looming in the dark like icebergs off Greenland.

 I am not sure how they proliferate like they do.
-My wife will put one in the dryer when she loads it and I will pull out four when I unload it.
+When my wife puts one in the dryer as she loads it, I pull out four unloading it.
 At least those are the four that I count – because no matter how carefully I examine the clothes I always miss the majority of them – which then turn up in the most unlikely of places.

-It is why I never use them.
-It is my wife who does.
+Still my wife insists upon using them.
 She buys into anything that promises to improve our lives.
 I am the opposite.
 I don’t trust technology of any kind.
 I know it too well for that.

-Everything that is new spawns its own set of problems.
+All things new spawn their own set of problems.
 Dryer sheets were invented to fix a problem caused by clothes dryers – another thing invented to improve our lives.
-You see, when a dryer tumbles our clothes around and around, it literally scrambles the atomic structure of cloth, chasing the positive electrons out of our socks and the negative electrons out of our underwear.
-The result is that our socks cling desperately to our undies.
+You see, when a dryer tumbles our clothes around and around, it literally scrambles the atomic structure of cloth, chasing the positive electrons out of our socks and the negative electrons out of our underwear, resulting in our socks clinging desperately to our undies.
 Dryer sheets solve this problem by assuming the job of clinging, which is why you find them stuck to the back of your pants at work.

 I explained all this to my audience – I thought they would understand.
-Instead that same impetuous fellow began waving his hand.
+Instead that same impetuous fellow waved his hand again.